Pro TV: Logos

+Upcoming logo or a prototype of an upcoming rebrand On march 11, 2027, on the 33rd anniversary of the first uninterrupted broadcast.

 The channel's initial identity was designed by Novocom in the United States, the logo (a PRO wordmark atop an RGB triband with TV in it) was designed by consultancy art director David Henry, who also did the same for its Slovenian counterpart Pop TV.

 The bevels and glossy effects were taken away in 2015, and the Pro TV logo is now enclosed in a blue square box.
 This logo was used until 15 January 2016.

 On 15 January 2016, Pro TV's logo became monochrome and the well-known red-green-blue stripes were removed.
 This logo was first used on December 2015 in the winter 2015-2016 idents.

 On 28 August 2017, Pro TV changed its logo and graphics again including with other MediaPro neighboring channels, with the exception that Acasă TV changed its name to Pro 2, Acasă Gold to Pro Gold and Sport.ro to Pro X. On that same day, Știrile PRO TV was rebranded with a new logo and look.

 In April 2022, Pro 2 and Pro Gold reverted to Acasă TV and Acasă Gold.

 A new logo was revealed during filming of an anniversary program in June 2025, that was revealed in November to be part of an episode from MasterChef Romania.
-This logo is expected to launch on 1 December 2025, following the network's 30th anniversary.
+There's still no official confirmation about the launch date of the new logo.
 Another version of the new logo was revealed during a special moment presented at Untold 2025.